 Durability and maintenance properties are important when choosing the best paints and finishes.
-Coatings which last longer tend to have lower environmental footprint over the life of the house - and you won't need to repaint as often.
-You may want to use different products in different parts of the house.
+Coatings that last longer tend to have lower environmental footprint over the life of the house – and you won't need to repaint as often.
+You may want to use different products in different parts of the house to suit different purposes.
 What you choose for the exterior may be decided by the type of surface you are painting, previous finishes, the climate and the required durability.

-Many solvent-based and acrylic products were developed for their durability for a range of conditions, and ease of maintenance - especially when exposed to weather.
+Many solvent-based and acrylic products were developed for their durability for a range of conditions, and ease of maintenance – especially when exposed to weather.
 However, natural products are often based on traditional formulations that have worked for decades, but may require more regular recoating.

 Many natural paints provide good durability for inside use, as well as being more breathable and able to absorb moisture.
 Acrylic paints are durable, and can be easier to wash.
 Try samples to check the texture of the paint, as well as the colour – different ingredients provide a variety of surface finishes.

 Using natural oils rather than polyurethane protects timber while allowing it to breathe, although some natural products still contain VOCs.
-Absorbing the oil reduces water penetration, hardens the wood and helps protect from ultraviolet light - without the release of VOCs.
-There can be trade-offs with finishes between durability, emissions, ease of use and time between re-coats - it will depend on the surface.
+Absorbing the oil reduces water penetration and helps protect from ultraviolet light.
+There can be trade-offs with finishes between durability, emissions, ease of use and time between recoats – it will depend on the surface.
 Where water or oil-based stains are used on exterior timber, they generally require re-application every three to five years to maintain their appearance.
 Check the manufacturer’s specifications.

 If two products have similar durability properties, choose the one with the lowest VOC and the most information on its components.

-These are promoted for their durability and ease of use especially in high moisture and high UV environments.
+These are popular for their durability and ease of use especially in high moisture and high ultraviolet environments.
 They also have a range of textures and effects including products designed for painting.

 Recyclability, reuse and waste minimisation